Our free membership, business.com+, takes the pain out of choosing new business services.

 What rank-and-yank defenders say

-Rank-and-yank defenders say this practice helps align employee performance with company objectives and business goals.
-They say this practice is indeed an ineffective management practice as commonly defined – but it’s vastly misunderstood.
-The problem is that the term is misapplied to a management practice that does work to benefit workers and management.
+Rank-and-yank defenders say this practice can help align employee performance with company objectives and business goals, but it’s widely misunderstood.
+They argue the term is often misapplied to a management approach that can actually benefit both workers and leadership.

-According to Jack Welch himself, “Most experienced businesspeople know that ‘rank and yank’ is a media-invented, politicized sledgehammer of a pejorative that perpetuates a myth about a powerfully effective real practice called (more appropriately) differentiation.”
+Welch felt this management practice was unfairly villainized.
+“Most experienced businesspeople know that ‘rank and yank’ is a media-invented, politicized sledgehammer of a pejorative that perpetuates a myth about a powerfully effective real practice called (more appropriately) differentiation,” Welch wrote.

 What rank-and-yank detractors say